 A: Please contact our support team.
 Please use the template below and give us as much detail as possible, so we can help resolve your query quickly:

 - Job reference number: This number identifies the role you’re applying for, and can be found at the beginning of the job description.
-It’s usually a 5 or 6 digit number.
+It’s usually a 9 digit number beginning with 'R-'.